georapbox/js-utils/src/dom/isEventSupported/README.md

 An HTML node to check if an event is supported on.

 Use it if you need to check for an event on a specific element.
-Some events are supported on specific elements, eg `resize` is supported on `window` but not on a `div` element.
+Some events are supported on specific elements, eg `online` is supported on `window` but not on a `div` element.

 If omited the results are cached and next calls with the same `eventName` will return the results from cache.